samuelsayag/zionomicon-exercises/zio-cheatsheet.md

 They have different purpose and can be roughly categorized as follows:
 + Interact with time/repetitions
++ Compose sequentially executed effects
-+ Compose effect sequentially
++ Compose parallely executed effect
-+ Compose effect in parallel
++ Compose concurrent effect
 + Act on the error channel
 + Act on the environment channel
 + Async API